 Federal law blocks undocumented immigrants from obtaining medical care coverage through Medicaid and the Children’s Health Insurance Program (CHIP) entirely, and bans them from purchasing affordable health insurance on the ACA Marketplace, even with their own funds.

 Although some states use their own funds to provide insurance for immigrants who are ineligible for other coverage, the threat of deportation is an additional barrier to care for undocumented immigrants and their families.

 What’s more, the consequences of being undocumented can contribute to a culture of fear in the immigrant community and keep too many from seeking the lifesaving care they need.
 Bottom line: No one’s health should be compromised because of their immigration status.
 Health care is a human right.
 That’s why Planned Parenthood health centers’ motto is “care — no matter what”!

-Barriers to health care coverage substantially impact low-income immigrant women and families.
+Barriers to health care coverage substantially impact immigrant women and families with low incomes.

-About 60% of low-income, non-citizen immigrant women of reproductive age lack health insurance, which is more than twice the proportion of low-income U.S.-born women.
+About 60% of, non-U.S. citizen, low income immigrant women of reproductive age lack health insurance, which is more than twice the proportion of low-income U.S.-born women.